cin-framework/cin-library/README.md

 ---

-## 📜 LICENSE INFORMATION
+## 📜 LEGAL INFORMATION

-This library is proprietary software under the CIN Framework Proprietary License.
+This library is proprietary software protected under the CIN Framework Proprietary License.

-**Rights Granted**:
+All rights are reserved by **CIN Framework**.
-- Modify source code for personal or internal use
+You may **modify** the source code for personal or internal use.
-- Access through official CIN CLI distribution

-**Rights Reserved**:
-- Redistribution, sublicensing, or selling prohibited
-- Commercial distribution not permitted
-- All rights reserved by CIN Framework
+You may **NOT** redistribute, sublicense, or sell this library in any form.

+Unauthorized use is strictly prohibited.

 ---

-*Managed through CIN CLI - Available at github.com/cin-framework/cin-cli*
+*Last Updated: 2025-08-21*

-> © CIN FRAMEWORK — All Rights Reserved.
+> © 2025 CIN FRAMEWORK — All Rights Reserved.